laboon/ebook/text/98_glossary_of_terms.md

 __Mean time between failures__: In __availability testing__, the mean (average) amount of time between failures on a system.
 Often abbreviated as __MTBF__.

+__Pair programming__: Two people working at the same time on a problem on a single computer.
+Can be a white-box tester and developer, looking at the code together.

 __Mean time to repair__: In __availability testing__, the mean (average) amount of time it takes to repair a failure.
 Often abbreviated as __MTTR__.

 __Load Testing__: Running a full system with a specified amount of demand (e.g., a certain number of users or events) in order to determine how the system operates under realistic conditions.